 Are Champagne and Sparkling Wine the Same?

 No, Champagne and sparkling wine doesn’t mean the same thing.
 Sparkling wine is a category of wines that are carbonated and thus have bubbles.
-Champagne is only one specific type in this category, but many others like Sekt, Cava, or Asti.
+Champagne is only one specific type in this category.
+But there are many others like Sekt, Cava, or Asti.
 So, Champagne is sparkling wine, but not every sparkling wine is Champagne.

 Where Does Champagne Come From?